 … we can also act as your Company Secretary and registered office if required.

 Whether it’s your first time selecting a managing agent, or you are looking to switch providers, we can help.
-Our development health check will benchmark the performance of your development against each of our Four Pillars:
+Our fee development assessment will benchmark the management of your development against each of our Four Pillars.
+Our no obligation assessment will cover:

-- Checking your service charge offers value for money
+- An initial, high-level review to see if your service charge offers value for money

-- Providing advice on how to improve resident communication
+- Advice on how to enhance resident communication and community engagement

 Want to know more?
 Just get in touch…

 Whether it’s your first time selecting a managing agent, or you are looking to switch providers, we can help.
-Call us on 01582 393 756 or complete the form below and we’ll be in touch.
+Simply complete the form below and somebody from our New Business team will be in touch within one working day:

 - New Business Enquiries